 The secret weapon for presenters when the stakes are high is the use of a teleprompter.
-This used be only be a tool of the elite, like presidents and executives.
-Today thanks to technology, teleprompter apps and teleprompter software is cheap or free and available to everyone.
+This used to be only be a tool of the elite, like presidents and executives.
+Today thanks to technology, teleprompter apps, and teleprompter software are cheap or free and available to everyone.

 When a teleprompter is best: